programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 Once again, extremely common words such as "the", "to", "and", and "of" float to the top of the table.
 These terms are not particularly insightful for determining the content of the speech.
-Instead, we want to find words that are highly represented in this text but relatively rare over a large external corpus of English.
+Instead, we want to find words that are represented much for often in this text than over a large external corpus of English.
 To accomplish this we need a dataset giving these frequencies.
-Here is a dataset from Peter Norvig using the Google Web Trillion Word Corpus:[^4]
+Here is a dataset from Peter Norvig using the Google Web Trillion Word Corpus, collected from data gathered via Google's crawling of known English websites:[^4]

 ```{r}
 wf <- read_csv(sprintf("%s/%s", base_url, "word_frequency.csv"))